AndyKhris/Telegram_Test/github-actions/github-actions_setup.md

 ## 4) How we push code / create PRs (Codex CLI + GitHub MCP)

-Because `.git` operations are restricted in this environment, we used GitHub MCP write tools:
+Because `.git` operations can require escalation/approval in this environment, we prefer GitHub MCP write tools for "remote-first" changes:
 - `create_branch` to create a branch on GitHub
 - `create_or_update_file` to push a file change to that branch (or main)
 - `create_pull_request` to open a PR
 - `issue_write` to label the PR with `automerge`

-This makes the entire workflow fully remote-first (no local `git push` required).
+This keeps the workflow remote-first (no local `git push` required), but local git still works when needed (see Issue L).

 ---